AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> messages

-You can't close the :guilabel:`Messages` view because it might contain important messages.
+You cannot close the :guilabel:`Messages` view because it might contain important messages.
 If GPS closed it, you can reopen it with the :menuselection:`Tools --> Views --> Messages` menu.